 When picking a new display, the resolution is usually the first entry on its specification sheet that you’ll take a look at, and with good reason – with a higher resolution, you get more screen real estate and higher-quality visuals, so it’s obvious why it’s a priority feature for many gamers.

-In 2020, you’ll encounter a fair number of labels: HD, Full HD, Quad HD, Ultra HD, 4K, 8K, and more.
-And while high-resolution displays are becoming increasingly more common, the lower resolutions still have their place in the hardware world, even today.
+In 2023, you’ll encounter a fair number of labels when it comes to the resolution: HD, Full HD, Quad HD, Ultra HD, 2K, 4K, 8K, and more.
+And while high-resolution displays are becoming increasingly common, the lower resolutions still have their place in the hardware world, even today.

 Table of ContentsShow

 HD, also sometimes referred to as 720p or HD Ready (though the latter term was mainly used back when high-definition displays were only entering the market in the 2000s), commonly refers to displays with a resolution of 1280×720 pixels.
 This is just shy of one million pixels in total.